Last Updated: July 19, 2018

 9.1 Authority.
 Subscriber represents and warrants that: (i) it has full right, title and authority to enter into this Agreement; and (ii) this Agreement constitutes a legal, valid and binding obligation of Subscriber, enforceable against it in accordance with its terms.

 9.3 Governing Law.
 This Agreement and any dispute arising out of or in connection with this Agreement shall be governed by and construed under the laws of the State of North Carolina, without regard to the principles of conflict of laws.
+Each of DSI and Subscriber hereby waives any right to jury trial in connection with any action or litigation in any way arising out of or related to this Agreement.

 9.4 Relationship of the Parties.
 DSI is performing pursuant to this Agreement only as an independent contractor.
 DSI has the sole obligation to supervise, manage, contract, direct, procure, perform or cause to be performed its obligations set forth in this Agreement, except as otherwise agreed upon by the parties.
 Nothing set forth in this Agreement shall be construed to create the relationship of principal and agent between DSI and Subscriber.
 DSI shall not act or attempt to act or represent itself, directly or by implication, as an agent of Subscriber or its affiliates or in any manner assume or create, or attempt to assume or create, any obligation on behalf of, or in the name of, Subscriber or its affiliates.